Low-Carb and Keto Baked Fish Dinners

 I originally used Tilapia for this delicious Low-Carb Almond and Parmesan Baked Fish, but now I’d use one of the other fish varieties recommended in the recipe.
 And please don’t dismiss this one because of the old photo because it’s so tasty!

 Everyone likes a dinner that’s quick and easy, right?
-And this Quick and Easy Low-Carb Pecan-Crusted Dijon Salmon is also ultra delicious!
+And this Pecan-Crusted Dijon Salmon is also ultra delicious!

-Roasted Salmon and Asparagus Salad with Mustard Vinaigrette is perfect for a light meal!
+Salmon and Asparagus Salad is perfect for a light meal!

-Roasted shrimp cooks even more quickly than roasted fish and I love the interesting flavors in this Spicy Roasted Shrimp with Garlic, Sumac, and Aleppo Pepper!
+Roasted shrimp cooks even more quickly than roasted fish and I love the interesting flavors in this Spicy Roasted Shrimp with Garlic and Red Pepper!

-Easy Spice-Rubbed and Roasted Fish Fillets is one of those oldie-but-goodie recipes that could really use new photos!
+Spice-Rubbed Roasted Fish is one of those oldie-but-goodie recipes that could really use new photos!
 (So many bad photos on good recipes; so little time!)
 I hope you don’t let that stop you from making this tasty fish with New Orleans flavors!

 Okay, I admit that Brussels Sprouts aren’t exactly a spring veggie, but you can still get them in the stores and personally I’d enjoy this Low-Carb Roasted Asian Shrimp and Brussels Sprouts Sheet Pan Meal any time of year!